CoraCote/VC-Mapper/README.md

 ## Usage

 ### Fetch All Cities
-- Use the sidebar to select "Fetch All Cities"
+- Use the sidebar to select "🌍 Fetch All Cities"
-- Set a limit on the number of cities to retrieve (1-1000)
+- Set a limit on the number of cities to retrieve (5-500)
-- Click "Fetch Cities" to retrieve data from the FDOT GIS API
+- Click "🚀 FETCH CITY" to retrieve data from the FDOT GIS API

-### Search Cities
-- Select "Search Cities" from the sidebar
-- Enter a city name to search for
-- Set a limit on search results (1-50)
-- Click "Search" to find matching cities
+- View cities on the interactive map with various style options

 ### Get City by GEOID
-- Choose "Get City by GEOID" from the sidebar
+- Choose "📍 Get by GEOID" from the sidebar
 - Enter a specific GEOID (e.g., 1264400 for Satellite Beach)
-- Click "Get City" to retrieve the specific city data
+- Click "📍 Get City" to retrieve the specific city data
+- Explore the data in detailed table and chart views

 ## API Implementation